canonical/launchpad-manual/docs/user/explanation/oops.rst

 .. meta::
-   :description: Understand OOPS error codes in Launchpad
+   :description: Understand OOPS error codes in Launchpad.

 What is an OOPS?
 ================